Azerbaijan discloses updated list of servicemen martyred in Patriotic War | News.az

 Azerbaijan’s Ministry of Defense has released the updated list of servicemen martyred in the Patriotic War.

-It should be noted that work is underway on finding and the identification of servicemen considered as missing.
+It should be noted that work is underway on finding and the identification of servicemen considered as missing, the Defense Ministry told News.Az.

 List of servicemen who died as Shehids in the Patriotic War